mamedev/mame/docs/source/debugger/general.rst

 trackpc
 -------

-|  **trackpc [<bool>,<cpu>,<bool>]**
+|  **trackpc [<bool>,<CPU>,<bool>]**
 |
 | The trackpc command displays which program counters have already been visited in all disassembler windows.
 The first boolean argument toggles the process on and off.
-The second argument is a cpu selector; if no cpu is specified, the current cpu is automatically selected.
+The second argument is a CPU selector; if no CPU is specified, the current CPU is automatically selected.
 The third argument is a boolean denoting if the existing data should be cleared or not.
 |
 | Examples:
 |
 |  trackpc 1
 |
-| Begin tracking the current cpu's pc.
+| Begin tracking the current CPU's pc.
 |
 |  trackpc 1, 0, 1
 |
-| Continue tracking pc on cpu 0, but clear existing track info.
+| Continue tracking pc on CPU 0, but clear existing track info.
 |
 | Back to :ref:`debugger-general-list`